duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

 utilization = requests_in_system / how_many_workers
 for example = 115 req/s X 147ms response / 45 workers = 37%

-Use 3 WEB_CONCURRENCY workers and 3-5 RAILS_MAX_THREADS (not more since each thread
+Use 3 WEB_CONCURRENCY workers and 3-5 RAILS_MAX_THREADS (not more since each
-need connection to database, and use some on memory). https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server#workers suggests 2-4 workers `sleep` also do not lock GIL (so all threads are working).
+thread need connection to database, and use some on memory). https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server#workers suggests 2-4 workers `sleep` also does not lock GIL (so all threads are working).
 > On MRI, there is a Global Interpreter Lock (GIL) that ensures only one thread
 > can be run at any time.
 IO operations such as database calls, interacting with
 > the file system, or making external http calls will not lock the GIL.
 Most